 In this interview, Nuno Paiva das Neves, Head of Customer Success at SafetyCulture EMEA, talks about the importance of integrating customer feedback into developing a coherent and cohesive customer journey.

-Organizations need to invest in the right resources and people not only to improve (or enhance) the product or service but also to measure (customer) success through product usage, engagement, adoption and the acknowledgement of relevant areas of improvement ー Nuno Paiva das Neves, Head of Customer Success EMEA at SafetyCulture
+Organizations need to invest in the right resources and people to improve (or enhance) the product or service and measure (customer) success through product usage, engagement, adoption, and the acknowledgment of relevant areas of improvement.

 Background and career

 Nuno has been involved in a customer-facing role for the past 15 years.
 Majority of which was spent at SAP in various capacities.
 He managed a team of CSMs and worked closely with product and program owners to bring added value to their product offerings.

 CS is a unique blend and right balance of human interaction, business processes, and business capability to deliver customers' success.
 Being at the forefront, we have to provide additional support to determine our customers' actual needs, assess the outcome they are trying to achieve, and help them recognize the value of our solution, Nuno explains.

 I have had different roles with different companies, which helped me gain a unique perspective on understanding customer needs that transpire during their interaction with us.

 It serves as a guiding philosophy in creating a successful roadmap and business outcome strategy.
 To ensure that proper value is provided, customer feedback and VOC should not be ignored when delivering or designing a contextual customer experience.

 It is often not just the business results that matter - it is the learning [you get] and the significance of achieving it.
 The faster you can learn about the customer operating environment, the quicker you can prioritize and solve their bottom line.
 The quicker, the better!